Student writing on chalkboard

 Fees and Scholarships

-The 2023 program fee for a High School Summer Institute is $2,985.
+The 2024 program fee for a High School Summer Institute is $3,185.
 Need-based scholarship assistance is available.
-Children of Washington University employees and returning students are eligible for a 10% discount.
+Children of WashU employees and returning students are eligible for a 10% discount.
 Additional details on fees, need-based scholarships, and discounts are available here.

 Grades and Transcripts